 Oriental performing Arts Center, Shanghai China

-Zubin Mehta, the world's greatest conductor and Yongmei's mentor, write: "Miss Hu has excellent control, plays with great articulation and has wonderful musical insight.
-I wish her the best, as I know she will make a substantial career."
+Zubin Mehta, one of the world's foremost conductors and Yongmei's mentor, has written "Miss Hu has excellent control, plays with great articulation and has wonderful musical insight.
+I wish her the best, as I know she will make a substantial career.".

-In April 2012, Yongmei was honored to perform for the US- China business leaders forum in New York City where President Bill Clinton was the key note speaker.
+In 2011 Yongmei was honored to perform for the US- China business leaders’ forum in New York City where President Bill Clinton was the keynote speaker.

-It has been Yongmei's passion and vision that our children are the future for classical music and for a better world.
+It has been Yongmei's passion and vision that children are the future for classical music and for a better world.
 She has been very much involved with a multicultural children's foundation called Alphabet Kids.
-Another new album of Lullabies recorded for Alphabet Kids will be released later this year.
+An album of Sweet Dreams Lullabies was released for Alphabet Kids.

-Yongmei started to play the piano at the age of five, participated as a soloist at the Shanghai Spring Festival at the age of ten and attended the middle school of the Shanghai Conservatory of Music at the age of twelve.
-She earned her BA at the San Francisco Conservatory of Music with Professor Nathan Schwartz, a pupil of the legendary French pianist Alfred Cortot.
-Yongmei graduated with a MFA from the University of California in Los Angeles.
-During those years, she studied with Professor Aube Tzerko, the assistant to the legendary pianist Arthur Schnabel, and also studied with the famous Russian pedagogue Vitaly Margulis.
-In addition, Yongmei has worked with great pianists like Andras Schiff, Loen Fleisher, Richard Goode, Gyorgy Sebek, Yefim Bronfman, Stephen Kovacevich and Fu Song.
+Yongmei began playing the piano at the age of five, participated as a soloist at the Shanghai Spring Festival at the age of ten and attended middle school of the Shanghai Conservatory of Music at the age of twelve.
+She earned her BA at the San Francisco Conservatory of Music.
+The Julliard School offered Yongmei a scholarship for graduate study, but she chose to go to University of California in Los Angeles and studied with Aube Tzerko, the assistant to Arthur Schnabel.
+Yongmei earned her Master of Fine Arts from UCLA.
+During those years, she also studied with the Russian pedagogue Vitaly Margulis.
+Yongmei has worked with great pianists such as Andras Schiff, Leon Fleisher, Richard Goode, Gyorgy Sebok, Stephen Kovacevich and Fu Song.

-Yongmei currently lives in Malibu, California.
 Yongmei maintains a busy schedule of performing and teaching.
-Among her students are the children of Chevy Chase, Dustin Hoffman, Pierce Brosnan, Jane Harman, Alan Horn and Alfred Mann.
+She has given master classes to gifted piano students at the Shanghai Conservatory of Music.
+Among her private students are the children of Dustin Hoffman, Pierce Brosnan and Chevy Chase.